-Also take a look at my other papers where I use novel personnel data to study the role of (male) managers for gender gaps (job market paper of my coauthor Felix Holub), and investigate the link between rising income inequality and the household debt boom in the US (last year's job market paper of my coauthor Fabian Greimel).
+Also take a look at my other papers where I use novel personnel data to study the role of (male) managers for gender gaps (with Felix Holub), and investigate the link between rising income inequality and the household debt boom in the US (with Fabian Greimel).

 You can download my CV here.

 Macroeconomics Labor Economics Inequality Urban Economics Computational Economics